Radcliffe/awesome-torment-nexus/README.md

 # Awesome Torment Nexus

-This repository contains a curated list of resources for creating the Torment Nexus.
+This repository contains a curated list of resources for creating the Torment Nexus, or stopping it from being created.
 Please submit a pull request if you have more awesome resources to add.

 <a href="https://yiff.life/users/koko/statuses/110331798312881669">
 <img src="awesome-torment-nexus.png" height="400">